egonos/Introduction-to-Machine-Learning-Interviews-Book-Solutions/Chapter 8 Answers.md

 If |w| > 1 then z2 becomes large.
 This results in instability.

 On the other hand, if we use ReLU nonlinearity some of the neurons will close, resulting in  a lot smaller z2.
+Therefore the model can capture more complex patterns.

 **23.** Can a neural network with only RELU (non-linearity) act as a linear classifier?